instadeepai/Mava/README.md

 ## Code Philosophy 🧘

 The current code in Mava is adapted from [PureJaxRL][purejaxrl] which provides high-quality single-file implementations with research-friendly features.
 In turn, PureJaxRL is inspired by the code philosophy from [CleanRL][cleanrl].
 Along this vein of easy-to-use and understandable RL codebases, Mava is not designed to be a modular library and is not meant to be imported.
 Our repository focuses on simplicity and clarity in its implementations while utilising the advantages offered by JAX such as `pmap` and `vmap`, making it an excellent resource for researchers and practitioners to build upon.
+A noteable difference between Mava and CleanRL is that Mava creates small utilities for heavily re-used elements, such as networks and logging, we've found that this, in addition to hydra configs greatly improves the readability of the algorithms.

 ## Installation 🎬